 Making the ugly math simple to understand is no easy task, but lets have a go at it.
 Not lying about the numbers to arrive at a clear picture of reality is important.

 To make things easy lets us do a bit of rounding off and work with easier to manage numbers.
 We will start by placing the population of the United States at 333 million people, that is reasonably close.
 This means every man women and child, what is important it that this includes infants, children, teenagers, the non working-both self sufficient and those on government assistance, the retired, and the elderly in nursing homes.
 How marvelously simple and convenient that this number goes into 1 Billion dollars 3 times.

 This means that every 1 billion dollars spent by our government represents $3 for every person in America!

 Back to simplicity: So $100 billion represents or equals $300 per person and $1,020 per family, unfortunately, we are not talking about only $100 billion.
-The American government has been running one and a half Trillion dollars budget deficits year after year. $1.5 Trillion is fifteen times the $100 billion multiplied out above.
+The American government has been running one and a half trillion dollar budget deficits the last several years.
+One and a half trillion dollars is fifteen times the $100 billion multiplied out above.

-So this would represent $4,500 per person and $15,300 per family each year, year after year, it adds up very fast!
+That would represent a staggering $4,500 per person and $15,300 per family being spent each year, year after year, it adds up very fast!

-Sadly this is what is propelling the economy forward, and it is not sustainable.
+Sadly this massive deficit is what is propelling the economy forward, and it is not sustainable.
 Please note; Massively compounding the problem is the realization that most people like infants, children, the disabled or unemployed could not pay their share if their life depended on it, this transfers the burden to the remainder of society.